 Another feature we were impressed with was the versatility of temperature control.
 It has a low setting and high setting for temperature and a thermostat to further refine temperature control.
 This means you’ll be more likely to get your tent at the perfect temperature than others without this feature.

 - Power Source: Electric

 - Warranty: Limited 3 year

-- The heater is made with a stay-cool housing so you can touch it wherever you want.
+- Made with a stay-cool housing so you can touch it wherever you want.

 - It has a good length warranty.